hackernishanth/hackernishanth/README.md

 ### 👋 Hi there!, I am Nishanth🤴...
-I am highly motivated, self Learner and keep updated.
-I can solve the realtime problem's using machine learning and deep learning.
-Passionated to automate the world through "Data science".
-I have done Three realtime product's.
-It will move on.
+Highly Motivated, Self Learner, and Keep Updating in Emerging Technologies.
+Capable of solving real-time problems using Machine Learning and Deep Learning.
+Focused on the field of Data Science looks to leverage in-depth knowledge of data analysis to derive solution.
+Passionated to automate the world through "Data Science".
+Proven history of successful work with cross-functional teams and have done, Three real-time products.

 <details>
-<summary> <strong> More about me</strong> </summary>
+<summary> <strong> To Know more about me...</strong> </summary>
-Here are some ideas to get you started...

-- 🔭 I’m currently working an ...
-Intern @ My Game Solutions
+- 🔭 I’m currently working as an Intern @ My Game Solutions
 - 🌱 I’m currently learning ...
 Deep Learning
 - 👯 I’m looking to collaborate on ...
 Computer Vision
 - 🤔 I’m looking for help with ...
-Industrial people to help my product sell in the world
+Industrial people to help with my products sell in the world
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: ...
 He/His
-- ⚡ Fun fact: ...
-I am a oneironaut
+- ⚡️ Fun fact: ...
+I am an oneironaut

 ### 😎My Platform...
 <p align="center">